-We conduct extensive empirical studies on several real-world datasets.
-Our aim is to demonstrate the effectiveness of our proposed RTM.
-To do so, we mainly verify the transfer superiority of $\widetilde{\mathcal{M}}_z$ to $\mathcal{M}_z$.
-We also test the performance of RTM on the original data by comparing $\widetilde{\mathcal{M}}_x$ with $\mathcal{M}_x$.
+In this section, we conduct empirical studies on both synthetic and real-world datasets.
+We mainly verify the transfer superiority of $\widetilde{\mathcal{M}}_z$ to $\mathcal{M}_z$.
+We also test the performance of RTM$_{lr}^d$ on the original data by comparing $\widetilde{\mathcal{M}}_x$ with $\mathcal{M}_x$.
+Property studies including model similarity analysis and data augmentation analysis are also done.
 All the experiments are done on a 64-bit operating system with Intel(R) Xeon(R) CPU E5-1650 0 @ 3.20GHz using Matlab 2019b.